pism/pism/doc/pismpython/inverse/pismi.rst

      in the :ref:`oberved SSA Velocity <ObsSSAVel>` section.

   4. :ncvar:`tauc_prior` or :ncvar:`hardav_prior`\ : The
-     initial guess for the physical design variable overriding the value in the model state file.
-The :cfg:`-inv_use_tauc_prior` or :cfg:`-inv_use_hardav_prior` flags must be set to use these estimates.
+     *a-priori* best estimate for the physical design variable, overriding the value in the model state file.

   5. :ncvar:`zeta_fixed_mask`\ : Locations where the design variable is
       to be  held at its initial estimate.
 If this variable is not present, an appropriate mask will be generated, unless :cfg:`-no_use_zeta_fixed_mask` is specified.

+  6. :ncvar:`zeta_inv`\ : The initial value of the parameterized
+     design variable to start iterating from.
+If it is absent, it will be constructed from :ncvar:`tauc_prior`
+     (or :ncvar:`hardav_prior`).

 All of these are optional, except: